shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 Keystone Havana Stable Release

 ####Application Description
-The Identity service provides data about Users (projects), Group and as well as any associated metadata.
+The Identity service provides data about Users (projects), Group, and as well as any associated metadata.
 In the basic case all this data is managed by the service, allowing the service to manage all the CRUD associated with the data.

 Starting from Havana, several of the entities previously managed via the Identity backend were divided into a new backend called Assignments.